ccao-data/ptaxsim/README.md

 # Notes

--   Currently, the per-district tax calculations for properties in the RPM TIF are slightly flawed.
+-   Currently, the per-district tax calculations for properties in the Red-Purple Modernization (RPM) TIF are slightly flawed.
 However, the total tax bill per PIN is still accurate.
 See issue \#11 for more information.
 -   PTAXSIM is a currently a developer and researcher-focused package.
     It is not intended to predict or explain individual bills.
 In the future, we plan to make PTAXSIM more accessible via a web frontend and/or API.
 -   PTAXSIM is relatively memory-efficient and can calculate every district line-item for every tax bill for the last 15 years (roughly 350 million rows).
-However, the memory requirements for this calculation are substantial (around 100 GB).
+However, the memory required for this calculation is substantial (around 100 GB).
 -   PTAXSIM’s accuracy is measured automatically with an [integration test](tests/testthat/test-accuracy.R).
 The test takes a random sample of 10,000 PINs from each year, calculates the total bill for each PIN, and compares it to the real total bill.
-The most common source of inaccuracy is tax refunds (e.g. overpaying a previous bill).
+The most common source of inaccuracy is tax refunds (i.e. overpaying a previous bill).

 # Disclaimer